wevertonsantiago/react-mvvm-youtube-course/README.md

 https://www.youtube.com/watch?v=mOetI-2CCSk&list=PL1un2swkxGA-RikUteoGOKL9yhBAyye-U

+info init:

+# Run Project

+Before run project, start use yarn install or only yarn wait download all depencencies and run projetc yarn dev

+# We could do better!
+Info

+This code is the basis of the React MVVM project.
+You could make it more powerful and scalable.
+But be careful!
+Don't change this code base unless absolutely necessary in your project

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.